-It wasn't really eating.
+It wasn’t really eating.
 It felt more like shameless gluttony.
 After 5 days in Istria, I had reached my limit.
-I just couldn't take anymore.
+I just couldn’t take anymore.
 Olive oil.
 Handmade pastas.
 Cheeses.
 Truffles.
 Wine.
 Risottos.
 Grappas.
 Truffles.
 Soups.
 Steaks.
 Fish.
 Salumi.
 Truffles.
 So many truffles.
 An avalanche of truffles, if you will.
-It was if every chef in Istria was thinking, "I just can't seem to get rid of these pesky truffles.
-They're cluttering up my kitchen.
-Let's just put them on EVERYTHING".
+It was as if every chef in Istria was thinking, “I just can’t seem to get rid of these pesky truffles.
+They’re cluttering up my kitchen.
+Let’s just put them on EVERYTHING”.

-Let's start at the end with the most extravagant and decadent truffled meal of them all.
+Let’s start at the end with the most extravagant and decadent truffled meal of them all.
 Konoba Stari Podrum is a family-run restaurant nestled amongst vineyards and hills in the tiny town of Momjan in northern Istria, not too far from the Slovenian border.
 All of the dishes are traditional to the region of Istria.
 The pastas are homemade.
-Much of the produce comes from their own garden that dominates the perimeter of restaurant.
+Much of the produce comes from their own garden that dominates the perimeter of the restaurant.

-We didn't look at a menu.
+We didn’t look at the menu.
 By this point in our trip, it had become clear that we are always better off if we put our culinary future in the hands of the restaurant.
 And so it came.
 Course after course of their absolute best dishes until our stomachs cried uncle (but our eyes screamed for more).
 This was our last meal in Istria, from beginning to glorious end.
-Let's begin with the setting.
+Let’s begin with the setting.

 Now for the food.
 First, toast spread with truffles, then topped with soft cheese and grated black truffles.